JosephRedfern/FTS-Manager/README.md

 installed through your distributions package manager, for example using `sudo apt install libsasl2-dev libldap2-dev libssl-dev`.

-Please examine `FTSManager/FTSManager/settings.py`, ensuring that database settings are correct, that email settings are correct, and that STATIC_ROOT is set to a location that your web server is serving as /static/.
+Please examine `FTSManager/FTSManager/settings.py`, ensuring that a fresh secret key is set, that email settings are correct, that `STATIC_ROOT` is  set to a location that your web server is serving as /static/.
 Additionally, the hostname of the server needs to be added to the `ALLOWED_HOSTS` list.

 Once dependencies are installed, and settings have been correctly defined